 CHWs are a valuable workforce for any health system that aims to improve coverage, especially for rural and remote areas, as they are able to deliver culturally-competent services.
 They develop trusting, one-on-one relationships with patients/clients and providers, and contribute to the delivery of primary and preventive care.
 As a result, CHWs have the potential to facilitate improvements in health status and quality of life in rural communities.
 Training of CHWs increases access to, and utilization of, services by the target population as CHWs are familiar with the culture, beliefs and language of the local community, are always available at the community level and can gain the trust of the community in the importance of timely health services.
 Experiences from many countries of the world have shown that the CHW approach can substantially improve health indicators and contribute to moving towards universal health coverage.
-The presence of CHWs are able to diagnose danger signs and refer cases in a timely and safe manner to higher levels of care.
+The presence of CHWs at the community level makes follow-up procedures easier, and with simple and short training CHWs are able to diagnose danger signs and refer cases in a timely and safe manner to higher levels of care.
 In addition, health care facilities can use CHWs for follow-up procedures with diagnosed cases.